• KSCN

 Lennox-Gastaut syndrome associated with dysgenesis of corpus callosum

-A.Bruce Janati1, Naif Saad ALGhasab2, Muhammad Umair3, FazelHaq 4, Aboubaker Osman4, Mohammad Sammour5, AmalAbdulgadir Ahmed5, Sofiane Ghorbel6, Hesse Alshammeri4, Maram Aldaife4, Ahmad Abdollah4, and Afnan Ibrahim ALMubaddel7
+A.Bruce Janati1, Naif Saad ALGhasab2, Muhammad Umair3, FazelHaq 4, Aboubaker Osman4, Mohammad Sammour5, AmalAbdulgadir Ahmed5, Sofiane Ghorbel6, Hesse Alshammeri4, Maram Aldaife4, Ahmad Abdollah4, Afnan Ibrahim ALMubaddel7

 1Department of Neurology, Center for Neurology, Fairfax, VI, USA